nephros/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 ### ERROR: couldn't clone foo

 Check the `url` parameter in the `_service` file.
-Also check the settings on your git host.
+Also, check the settings on your git host.
 The repository may be set to private.
 And be sure to use a clone URL, not a web view of the repo (like git-web).

 ```